pjy0121/actiongame/README.md

 # actiongame
-Making an action game using c++(assignment of intensified programming)
+Making an action game using c++(Assignment of Intensified Programming Class)